Formlabs: PreForm

 Formlabs provides a free software package called PreForm, designed to prepare 3D models for printing on the Form 1, Form 1+, Form 2, Form 3, and Fuse 1.
 Some of the features of PreForm include automatic model orientation and support structure generation.

 Nasopharyngeal Swabs

 As the COVID-19 pandemic took off in March 2020, Formlabs, working with, Northwell Health and the University of South Florida developed a 3D printed nasopharyngeal swab made from biocompatible resins.
 After receiving FDA Class I Exempt status, Formlabs quickly went into production; its printing facility in Ohio was initially able to produce 150,000 swabs daily, and the design was released so that hospitals with their own printers can make swabs.
 Northwell and the University of South Florida were each immediately able produce 1,500 swabs daily with printers they already had.

 Form Auto

 In January of 2023 at CES, Formlabs announced the successor to its Form Cell program by introducing the Form Auto.
 The Form Auto automates the Form 3 printer and enables users to remotely open the cover, start prints, and clear parts off the build platform.

+Form 4 and Form 4B

+On April 17th, 2024, Formlabs announced its fourth generation printer the Form 4.
+This is the first Formlabs printer to use a LCD screen as opposed to lasers used in the first three generations of machines.

+Formlabs also announced the Form 4B for the dentistry and medical industries.
+The Form 4B is utilizes their Low Force Display (LFD) technology that uses a custom LCD and 17 other optical components, a patent pending release texture, and a composite film tank to increase print speed without sacrificing quality or reliability.

+Form 4L

+On October 17, 2024, Formlabs unveiled the Form 4L, its latest large-format SLA printer.
+This model is notable for being the first to utilize an LCD screen instead of lasers, enhancing printing speed and efficiency.
+The Form 4L also features a developer platform that allows users to customize materials and workflows for specific applications.